azsk/DevOpsKit/Contributing.md

 > * ControlId, Id should not be repeated/duplicated.

 **Add automated control**</br>
 If you have analyzed that control can be automated using PowerShell with help of Azure cmdlet or API.
-Before automating control make sure you have below data available
-1. Permissions(Reader/Contributor/Owner/Graph API access etc.) required to validate the control.
+Before automating control make sure you have knowledge about the permissions/access required to validate the control.
 Follow below steps to add automated control</br>
 **1.** Add control entry in Policy of the Azure Service config file that can be found under the path "AzSK\Framework\Configurations\SVT\Services\<FeatureName>.Json".
 ```